bloa/magpie/USAGE.md

 - `test.sh` checks MiniSAT's output on 5 SAT and 5 UNSAT instances
 - `run.sh` runs MiniSAT on all 20 instances
 - `Solver.cc.xml` contains the AST of the MiniSAT's `core/Solver.cc` file as provided by [SrcML](https://www.srcml.org/).
+- `minisat.params` and two variants define the MiniSAT's configuration space

 To optimise running time: